 That’s not all, diets can also take up a lot of your time when you’re cooking every meal for yourself.
 And your dining hall might not have everything you need to be successful.

-Unfortunately, with keto, the foods that most diet and meal plans follow are out of the question.
-So long affordable legumes, grains, and the 2 minutes you spend making ramen noodles, we won’t be seeing you for a while, and hello protein, avocados, and all the (low-carb veggies, yup that’s a thing) your heart can desire.
+Say “so long” to affordable legumes, grains, and the two minutes you spend making ramen noodles – we won’t be seeing you for a while.
+Hello protein, avocados, and all the low-carb veggies (yup, that’s a thing) your heart can desire.

-I bet you’re catching on that this keto thing can get a little pricey, and incredibly time-consuming.
+I bet you’re catching on that this Keto thing can get a little pricey, and be time-consuming.

 Well, the same thing goes for nutrition.

-You shouldn’t just ask anyone, you should as a nutritionist or someone who is a trained dietician to help formulate a plan that works for you.
+You shouldn’t just ask anyone, you should ask a nutritionist or someone who is a trained dietician to help formulate a plan that works for you.

 Saving money and time